semgrep/semgrep-docs/docs/semgrep-secrets/getting-started.md

 Findings from local scans are differentiated from their remote counterparts through their slugs.
 Remote repositories are identified as <span className="placeholder">  ACCOUNT_NAME/REPOSITORY_NAME</span>, while local repositories are identified as <span className="placeholder">REPOSITORY_NAME</span>.

-## Receiving findings in GitHub or GitLab through PR or MR comments
+## Receiving findings in GitHub through PR comments

 This section describes how to set up PR or MR comments from Semgrep.